plumatic/dommy/README.md

 (dommy/unlisten! (sel1 :#my-button) :click click-handler)
 ```

-If the first argument to `listen!` is a sequence, the handler will be set using a live listener which propagates to the selector defined by the sequence.
-A special property `selectedTarget` added to the event specifies the element selected by the live listener.
+If the first argument to `listen!` is a sequence, the handler will delegate events to the selected element defined by the sequence.
+A special property `selectedTarget` added to the event specifies the element selected.

 ```clojure
 (defn todo-click-handler [e]